What Does a DevOps Engineer Do? A Career Guide

 Start in a related role.

-DevOps engineers should have a lot of experience with software tools and coding languages.
-You can work in IT, system administration or software development to get this experience.
+DevOps engineers should have experience with software tools and coding languages.
+You may work in IT, system administration, or software development to gain this experience.

-DevOps engineers can start with an entry-level system administrator, support, or help desk role to gain experience with software maintenance.
+DevOps engineers may start with an entry-level system administrator, support, or help desk role to gain experience with software maintenance.

-Read more: 5 Tech Entry-Level Jobs in 2023: No Experience or Commute Required
+Read more: 5 Tech Entry-Level Jobs: No Experience Required

 Article sources